-- Body-worn Camera ("BWC") Policy Review Required in Order to Receive Funding: Micro-grantee is required to successfully demonstrate that they have developed BWC policies that are purposeful, comprehensive, and deliberately designed and acceptable to DOJ's Office of Justice Programs (OJP) and JSS.
-All funding except 10% of the total award amount under this micro-grant will be held until Micro-grantee's BWC policy is approved in writing by JSS. - a) If Micro-grantee already developed a BWC policy, JSS must review and approve the policy, and Micrograntee's executive officers must certify that their policy was developed in a comprehensive, deliberate, and planned manner, and is consistent with relevant state laws; or - b) If Micro-grantee has not yet developed a BWC policy, Micro-grantee must develop a BWC policy as a condition of this micro-grant.
-Micro-grantee must work with JSS to ensure that policy development is purposeful, comprehensive and deliberate. - 2) Monthly Reporting Required: In order to be eligible for reimbursement under this micro-grant, Micro-grantee will be required to submit monthly reports, as well as a final report after the project end date, through the online micro-grant portal no later than dates to be specified by JSS.
+- 1) worn Camera ("BWC") Policy Review Required in Order to Receive Funding: Micro-grantee is required to successfully demonstrate that they have developed BWC policies that are purposeful, comprehensive, and deliberately designed and acceptable to DOJ's Office of Justice Programs (OJP) and JSS.
+All funding except 10% of the total award amount under this micro-grant will be held until Micro-grantee's BWC policy is approved in writing by JSS. - a) If Micro-grantee already developed a BWC policy, JSS must review and approve the policy, and Micro-grantee's executive officers must certify that their policy was developed in a comprehensive, deliberate, and planned manner, and is consistent with relevant state laws; or - b) If Micro-grantee has not yet developed a BWC policy, Micro-grantee must develop a BWC policy as a condition of this micro-grant.
+Micro-grantee must work with JSS to ensure that policy development is purposeful, comprehensive and deliberate. - In order to be eligible for reimbursement under this micro-grant, Micro-grantee will be required to submit monthly reports, as well as a final report after the project end date, through the online micro-grant portal no later than dates to be specified by JSS.
 These reports will require submission of both financial and programmatic information.
 Micro-grantee must collect and maintain data concerning the work performed under this micro-grant in a manner and timeframes specified by JSS.
-The financial and programmatic data elements, outputs and outcomes will be outlined by JSS in the online micro-grant portal for this program. - 3) Budget and spending restrictions: In addition to all restrictions in funding previously communicated to Micrograntee, specified in the solicitation or budget submission form for this micro-grant, outlined in the special conditions below, or specified in applicable federal law and regulations, Micro-grantee may not use funds from this micro-grant to pay for: - a) Costs associated conferences, including but not limited to costs for hosting, developing, sponsoring, or attending conferences.
+The financial and programmatic data elements, outputs and outcomes will be outlined by JSS in the online micro-grant portal for this program. - In addition to all restrictions in funding previously communicated to Micrograntee, specified in the solicitation or budget submission form for this micro-grant, outlined in the special conditions below, or specified in applicable federal law and regulations, Micro-grantee may not use funds from this micro-grant to pay for: - a) Costs associated conferences, including but not limited to costs for hosting, developing, sponsoring, or attending conferences.
 Important note: Conferences are defined by DOJ to mean "a meeting, retreat, seminar, symposium, workshop or event whose primary purpose is the dissemination of technical information beyond the non-Federal entity." - b) Data storage costs.
-However, BJA and JSS recognize that BWC systems are often bundled or sold as software-as-a-service (SaaS) with no line-item distinction of data storage costs; therefore, procurements with bundled costs (specifically no line-item storage costs) are permissible for reimbursement, and the agency will not be asked to break out the costs. - c) Costs associated with a website, including software development, updating, programming, design, or otherwise any website-related expense. - d) Any consultant rate in excess of \$650 per day unless approved in writing by JSS prior to expenditure.
+However, BJA and JSS recognize that BWC systems are often bundled or sold as software-as-a-service (SaaS) with no line-item distinction of data storage costs; therefore, procurements with bundled costs (specifically no line-item storage costs) are permissible for reimbursement, and the agency will not be asked to break out the costs. - c) Costs associated with a website, including software development, updating, programming, design, or otherwise any website-related expense. - d) Any consultant rate in excess of \$650 per day unless approved in writing by JSS prior to expenditure. - a) Should Micro-grantee's audit, if applicable, under Part 2 CFR 200 or related regulations contain findings related to this micro-grant, Micro-grantee understands all payments under this micro-grant may stop until those findings are resolved in a manner approved by JSS. - Micro-grantee agrees to comply with all micro-grant monitoring guidelines, protocols, and procedures, and to cooperate with JSS and BJA (including its Office of the CFO) on all grant and program monitoring requests, including - i.
+Requests related to desk reviews, enhanced programmatic desk reviews, and/or site visits. - ii.
+Providing all documentation requested or otherwise necessary to complete monitoring tasks, by the deadlines set by JSS or BJA.